A Guide to Onboarding Customer Success Specialists with Ease (Free Template Included)

 - Team Introduction: Introduce the new hire to team members of the departments associated with the role, e.g., product teams, marketing, and sales.

-- Get the new hire familiar with the daily tools and prioritize virtual tools if remote.
+- Get the new hire familiar with the daily tools, such as email and office phone, and prioritize virtual tools if remote.

 - Introduce the CSM to the onboarding buddy (optional: and mentor).